 - All dolphins are a protected species in Australian waters.
-Some of our dolphins (eg: bottlenose dolphins) are relatively common but other dolphins are unique to Australia and vulnerable to extinction, such as our snubfin dolphin and Australian humpback dolphin.
+Some of our dolphins (eg: bottlenose dolphins) are relatively common, but other dolphins are unique to Australia and vulnerable to extinction, such as the snubfin dolphin, Burranan bottlenose, and Australian humpback dolphin.

 - Dolphins are found throughout Australia’s oceans in our offshore waters, bays and coastal inlets.